marianaG11/Project-2-GA/README.md

 ## About the App
 Chicago Eats is a guide to view restaurants in Chicago!
-Users can sign in with their Google account and have access to features like adding a new restaurant to the list, adding reviews to the restaurants and add restaurants to their favorites page.
+Users can sign in with their Google account and have access to features like adding a new restaurant to the list, adding reviews to the restaurants and adding restaurants to their favorites page.
 The user can also just view the list but will not have access to the features mentioned above.

 ## Images
 ### Landing page